Julieisbaka/Julieisbaka.github.io/CONTRIBUTING.md

 #

-Verify all commits are factual and logical.
+Please verify that all commits are factual and logical before submitting them for consideration on the wiki.